navawolfish/navawolfish/README.md

 📎 a LaTeX afficionado

-🧩 an Avid jigsaw puzzle solver and knit & crochet enthusiast
+🧩 an avid jigsaw puzzle solver and knit & crochet enthusiast

 ## Currently, I am...
 🔍 Working on a super-resolution algorithm for the [Dragonfly Telephoto Array](https://www.dragonflytelescope.org/)